xitu/gold-miner/article/2021/i-got-into-mit-refused-the-offer-and-still-became-a-highly-valued-developer.md

 # I Got Into MIT, Refused the Offer, and Still Became a Highly Valued Developer

-#### No matter how good of an education you get, your own success is always in your hands

 ![Photo by [Anthony DELANOIX](https://unsplash.com/@anthonydelanoix?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral).](https://cdn-images-1.medium.com/max/11232/0*pqI507rUeD-sclHu)

 As a kid, I always dreamed of getting into MIT (Massachusetts Institute of Technology), which I’m sure many of you hoped to get into as well at a time when you were still applying for colleges.